45 Rocket Engines

 Thermodynamic Considerations

-Rockets use combustion or a chemical reaction to generate hot gases.
-These gases are then expanded through a supersonic nozzle to create high flow speeds in the exhaust stream.
-Rocket engines work at temperatures between 2,500 K and 3,000 K, and then only because regenerative cooling protects the combustion chamber and nozzle walls from melting.
+Rockets use combustion or chemical reactions to generate hot gases at very high temperatures.
+These gases are then expanded through a supersonic nozzle to create high flow velocities in the exhaust stream.
+Rocket engines typically operate at combustion temperatures between 2,500 K and 3,500 K, and even then, only because regenerative cooling protects the combustion chamber and nozzle walls from melting under the extreme thermal loads.

 (13)